Restore Your Bite, Improve Function

 • Missing Teeth

-Implants can provide secure support for natural-looking replacements, whether missing a single tooth or several.
-They help restore comfort and function without relying on removable options or affecting healthy adjacent teeth.
+Implants may provide stable support for natural-looking replacements, whether missing a single tooth or several.
+They may help improve comfort and function without relying on removable options or affecting healthy adjacent teeth.

 • Healthy Oral Hygiene

-Ideal candidates can maintain regular brushing, flossing and professional checkups.
-A clean, healthy mouth supports healing after implant placement and reduces the risk of complications such as inflammation or infection around the implant site.
+Suitable candidates are those who are able to maintain regular brushing, flossing and professional checkups.
+A clean, healthy mouth may support healing after implant placement and can help lower the risk of complications such as inflammation or infection around the implant site.

 • Fully Developed Jaw

-Individuals with complete jaw development are ideal candidates because mature bone provides the stable foundation needed to anchor the implant securely.
+Individuals with complete jaw development are generally suitable candidates because mature bone may provide a stable foundation to support the implant.
 Your dentist will assess growth and bone condition before planning your treatment.

 • Healthy Gums

-Candidates should have gums free from active periodontal disease.
-Healthy gum tissue supports implant stability and healing, helping to maintain the bone, surrounding teeth and soft tissue over time with proper care.
+Suitable candidates typically have gums free from active periodontal disease.
+Healthy gum tissue may support implant stability and healing, and can help maintain the bone, surrounding teeth and soft tissue over time with proper care.

-Dental Implant Procedure Explained From First Visit to Recovery
+Dental Implant Procedure: From Initial Consultation to Recovery

 The dental implant process involves several steps.
-Knowing what to expect can help you feel more prepared, informed, and confident about your treatment.
+Understanding what to expect can help patients be better prepared and informed about their treatment.

-During your first appointment, the implant dentist in Bunbury will review your dental and medical history, assess your oral health, and take diagnostic images such as CBCT scans.
-This helps evaluate bone structure and plan your treatment.
-You'll also discuss whether implants are suitable for your oral health needs.
+During your first appointment, the dentist providing dental implants in Bunbury will review your dental and medical history, assess your oral health, and take diagnostic images such as CBCT scans.
+This information helps evaluate bone structure and plan your treatment.
+You'll also discuss whether implants are clinically suitable for your oral health.
 No procedures are performed at this stage, as the focus is on assessment, planning, and treatment recommendations.

-After your assessment, a tailored treatment plan will be developed based on your oral health needs.
-This may involve a single implant, multiple implants, or a full-arch option such as All-on-X. The discussion will include estimated costs, expected timelines, and any preparatory procedures like bone grafting if required.
-You'll also have time to ask questions and review everything before deciding whether to proceed with treatment.
+After your assessment, an individualised treatment plan will be developed based on your clinical oral health assessment.
+This may involve a single implant, multiple implants, or a full-arch implant-supported option (sometimes known as All-on-X).
+The discussion will include estimated costs, expected timelines, and any preparatory procedures, such as bone grafting if required.
+Patients will have the opportunity to ask questions and review information provided during the consultation.

-On the day of your procedure, your dentist will review available sedation options to help you stay relaxed and comfortable.
+On the day of your procedure, your dentist will review available sedation options appropriate for your procedure.
 A small titanium post is then carefully placed into the jawbone to act as the implant’s foundation.
-Any discomfort is usually short-term and managed with medication and aftercare instructions.
+Some discomfort is expected after placement and can typically be managed with prescribed pain relief medication and aftercare instructions as advised by your dentist.
 You'll be guided on how to eat, clean the area, and manage healing during the early recovery stage.

-After implant placement, the healing process typically takes between three and six months.
-During this time, the bone fuses with the implant in a process called osseointegration, which is essential for stability.
+After implant placement, the healing process may take several months, often between three and six, depending on individual circumstances.
+During this time, the bone fuses with the implant through a process called osseointegration, an important factor for long-term stability.
 You'll attend checkup appointments to monitor progress.
-Maintaining daily oral hygiene, following aftercare advice, and attending follow-up visits all contribute to supporting healing and protecting the implant site during this important phase.
+Maintaining daily oral hygiene, following aftercare advice, and attending follow-up visits all help support healing and maintain the implant site during this phase.

 Once healing is complete, a custom-made crown, bridge, or denture is attached to the implant.
-Your dentist will evaluate the fit, comfort, and natural appearance of the restoration prior to final placement.
+Your dentist will evaluate the fit and appearance of the restoration prior to final placement.
 After placement, you will have follow-up visits to check how the restoration is functioning.
-Proper maintenance, including regular checkups and good oral hygiene, plays an important role in supporting the long-term health of your implant and surrounding tissues.
+Proper maintenance, including regular checkups and good oral hygiene, helps support the ongoing health of the implant and surrounding tissues.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.